 1985: CBS CK 40092

 I have mixed feelings about her commandeering of Sondheims Putting It Together, although I concede that she not only got the master himself to revise the lyrics for her and she did pull it into a valid and compelling version.
-That her delivery of it actually gives me chills (not just the first time, which is, what, ten years ago?) is testimony.
+That her delivery of it actually gives me chills (not just the first time, which was, what, ten years ago?) is testimony.

 Overall the albums dreadfully handicapped and dated by cheesy synth-keyboard elements on many tracks, and its not helped by Streisands indifference to written tempo of melody (one of the main reasons I have never been able to enjoy her work despite her voices copious merits).
 Whats really sad is that her version of Being Alive, full of syn-drums and almost-disco Vegas-snazziness, is still better than the versions recorded by the Original Broadway Cast.